Gregwar/gregwar.github.io/twists.markdown

 joint with the associated twist, and thus give a linear approximation of the robot behavior in a given configuration.

-Here, I try to keep some cheat sheet on how they can be used.
+Here, I try to keep some useful recipes for derivations involving twists.

 <!--more-->